Samsung Bixby Early Access For Galaxy S8 Is Coming To America, But With A Twist

 That said, Bixby still came with a few functionalities, such as image recognition and barcode scanning, but users hoping for a fuller, Siri-like experience were forced to wait it out.

 However, it would now appear that the Samsung Bixby early access program is coming to the U.S., according to a new report earlier this week from TechCrunch.
-But American Galaxy S8 and S8+ owners hoping to finally enjoy Bixby in fuller-featured form will likely be disappointed for the most part, as the report stressed that the feature will only be available to a few select owners, meaning there’s a good chance only a small percentage would be allowed to test the virtual assistant out.
+But American Galaxy S8 and S8+ owners hoping to finally enjoy Bixby in fuller-featured form will likely be disappointed for the most part, as the report stressed that the feature would only be available to a few select owners, meaning there’s a good chance only a small percentage would be allowed to test the virtual assistant out.

 Samsung is inviting S8/S8+ owners in the US to test a preview version of Bixby Voice https://t.co/zcIzciDVxP pic.twitter.com/xNJXpEl0Y2